O-Luhishi/Python-Packet-Sniffer/README.md

 # Python-Packet-Sniffer
 > Packet Sniffer Created In Python 3

->Allows user to monitor traffic running through the local network
+> Allows user to monitor traffic running through the local network

-?Can view:
+> Can view:

   > Source